 The lively Conversations with Artists series provides an opportunity to hear from and speak with leading contemporary artists in an informal setting.
-Nearly three dozen artists working in various media have participated since the inception of the program in 2006, including Vito Acconci, Nikki S. Lee, Mel Chin, Walid Raad, and Wangechi Mutu, among others.
-This season, “Myth and Identity,” will focus on artists who work along the lines of myth and identity.
+Nearly three dozen artists working in various media have participated since the inception of the program in 2006, including Vito Acconci, Nikki S. Lee, Mel Chin, Walid Raad, Amy Sherald, and Wangechi Mutu, among others.
 The conversations are cosponsored by the University of Maryland.

 Myth & Identity